jonnylee777/Predicting-Baseball-Pitches/README.md

 frozen before that game, so the record is complete: every pitch has a prediction, an actual, and a baseline.

-**Games** leads with the day's accuracy and relative improvement over baseline, above a scoreboard of that date's games.
+The main dashboard headlines the day's prediction accuracy and relative improvement over baseline, above a scoreboard of that date's games.
 Each card carries the final score and how each starter was predicted.
 Opening a game gives a tab per starter with four figures (pitches, accuracy, baseline, relative improvement), a strip showing the whole outing pitch by pitch, the pitcher's repertoire for that start, and the full predicted-against-actual log.

-### Why the dashboard replays rather than predicts live
+### Why the dashboard replays rather than predicts live:

-An engine that predicted pitches live, during a game, was built and measured.
+An engine that predicted pitches live, during a game, was built, tested and measured.
 It is not part of the project, because its coverage was too low to build on.
+Predictability was not sufficient enough to justify putting into production.

 Measured against the replay's complete pitch count — the only honest denominator, since it counts pitches that got no live prediction at all --